-If proximity to the course is your number one priority, then the highly rated, the Hideaway, which lies but a short walk from the track is well worth a look.
-However, the largest concentration of accommodation options in the area is to be found within the town of Stratford itself.
+If proximity to the course is your number one priority, then there is a self-catering venue just a short walk from the track, though this is not a traditional hotel and can only accommodate one small party at a time.
+The largest concentration of accommodation options in the area is to be found within the town of Stratford itself.

 A mecca for fans of Britain’s greatest bard, the town is home to the birthplace of Shakespeare, an array of excellent theatres, and the Countess of Evesham – which is billed as Stratford’s version of the Orient Express.
-Racegoers seeking a post-race tipple will also find themselves well catered for, with the Dirty Duck, the Pen and Parchment, and the Bear just a selection of the highly-rated establishments on offer.
-Those tempted by a stay on the banks of the Avon will find a wide selection of hotels available, from major chains such as Mercure, Q Hotels and Hotel du Vin, up to swankier options such as the Ettington Park Hotel and the Three Gables.
+Racegoers seeking a post-race tipple will also find themselves well catered for.
+Those tempted by a stay on the banks of the Avon will find a wide selection of hotels available, from major chains up to swankier options.

 Bunk in Birmingham